-Active shooting at July 4 parade in Illinois with ‘multiple’ people shot
+Six victims dead and 24 hospitalised in shooting at July 4 parade in Illinois

-Active shooting situation at July 4 parade in Illinois with ‘multiple’ people shot
+Six victims dead and 24 hospitalised in mass shooting at July 4 parade in Illinois with gunman still at large

 The shooting unfolded around 10 minutes after the Highland Park Fourth of July parade kicked off at 10am on Monday morning